rohithateappple/UltimateDiceMechanic/README.md

 meshes centered at the cube.
 This can be done in UE, but it's better to do it in one go.

 ![origin](https://github.com/rohithateappple/UltimateDiceMechanic/assets/131531154/8719ee66-90f4-4e7a-9edd-a3479b1404cb)

+## Tweaking Roll Physics

+Adjusting roll physics is pretty self-explanatory, open your BP_DiceManager and play around with various settings.
+There's no "right" setting since it depends heavily on your project.
+But here's an explanation of each setting.